-Recognised financial instruments Note Accounting policies Terms and conditions Financial assets Loans and advances 11 The loan and overdraft interest is calculated on the daily balance outstanding and is charged in arrears to a customer's account on the last day of each month.
+Recognised financial instruments Note Accounting policies Terms and conditions Financial assets s Loans and advances 11 The loan and overdraft interest is calculated on the daily balance outstanding and is charged in arrears to a customer's account on the last day of each month.
 Credit card interest is charged in arrears on daily balance outstanding on revolving credit cards on the 15 th day of the month.
 Loans and advances are recorded at their recoverable amount.
 For further details on the classification of loans refer to note 1.
 All residential loans are secured by registered mortgages.
 The remaining loans are assessed on an individual basis but most are also secured by registered mortgages.
 Where appropriate, residential loans are covered by mortgage insurance.
-Receivables due from other financial institutions 8 Receivables due from other financial institutions are financial assets held within a business model whose objective is to hold assets to collect contractual cash flows and the contractual terms of the financial asset gives rise to cash flows that are solely payments of principal and interest.
+Receivables due from Government and financial institutions 8 Receivables due from Government and financial institutions are financial assets held within a business model whose objective is to hold assets to collect contractual cash flows and the contractual terms of the financial asset gives rise to cash flows that are solely payments of principal and interest.
 Interest revenue is recognised when earned.
-Receivables due from other financial institutions have an average maturity of 87 days with effective interest rates of 0.10% to 1.70% (2019: 1.00% to 2.60%).
+Receivables due from Government and financial institutions have an average maturity of 265 days with effective interest rates of 0.00% to 0.70% (2020: 0.10% to 1.70%).
 Other investments 13 Other investments are stated at fair value, with any resulting gain or loss recognised in other comprehensive income.
 Dividends are recognised when earned.
+ASL shares are not tradeable or redeemable.
 Investment Securities 9 Investment securities are financial assets held within a business model whose objective is to hold assets to collect contractual cash flows and the contractual terms of the financial asset gives rise to cash flows that are solely payments of principal and interest.
 Fair value is stated in note 35(d).
 Interest revenue is recognised when earned.
-Investment securities have an average maturity of 319 days and effective interest rates of 0.25% to 5.50% (2019: 1.48% to 2.79%).
+Investment securities have an average maturity of 404 days and effective interest rates of 0.11% to 6.00% (2020: 0.25% to 5.50%).
 Financial liabilit ties Deposits 18 Deposits are recorded at the principal amount.
 Interest is calculated on the daily balance outstanding.
 Details of maturity terms are set out in note 18.
 Trade and other payables 19 Liabilities are recognised for amounts to be paid in the future for goods and services received, whether or not billed to the Group.
 Trade liabilities are normally settled on 30-day terms.
 Subordinated debt 22 Subordinated debt is recorded at the principal amount.
 Interest is calculated on the daily balance outstanding.
 Details of maturity terms are set out in note 22.